Best record stores in Amsterdam

 While these shops haven't registered themselves for RSD 2023, they're still great places to go to stock up on vinyl.

 Waxwell Records is a specialised record store located in the heart of historic Amsterdam.
 Established in 2005, the shop sells used and new vinyl for DJs, record collectors and music enthusiasts and has a unique and extensive collection of vinyl from all over the world.

 As the name suggests, Second Life Music is a second-hand record shop in the centre of Amsterdam.
 They mainly sell vinyl records, but also CDs, record players, accessories and related items, all second-hand.

 These record stores in Amsterdam are by no means the only source for finding vinyl, especially not if you are looking for used records.

-The various thrift shops in town (kringloopwinkels) are an excellent place to discover rarities at low prices, and the various markets across the city, such as the one on Waterlooplein, always have a few vendors with crates full of cheap records you can browse.
+The various thrift shops in town (kringloopwinkels) are an excellent place to discover rarities at low prices, and the various street markets and flea markets across the city always have a few vendors with crates full of cheap records you can browse.

 Did we miss any of your favourite stores?
 Share them will fellow music fans in the comments below!